Noodlemantra/datasciencecoursera/README.md

 # datasciencecoursera
-This is a readme file for Coursera Data Science repository
+This is a repositoriy for Coursera Data Science course.